LICENSES AND NOTICES

 Request Details

-• Initial Request: The first prior authorization request (PAR) sent to us for review and decision.
+• Initial Request: First prior authorization request (PAR) submission for this beneficiary/date of service.

 Request Details

-• Resubmission Request: Subsequent PAR resubmissions to correct an error or omission identified after a PA decision has been made by CGS.
+• Resubmission Request: Any subsequent PAR submission (i.e., to correct an error or omission identified after receiving a non-affirmation decision).

 Resubmission Request